AbdullahMushtaq78/MultiAgentLLMs/README.md

 - **--set_type**: Set type from the dataset (train/test) (by default="train")
 - **--output_dir**: Directory to save the results of evaluation. (by default="results/")

+Note: Upon running the evaluation file, you will be asked to enter your OpenAI API Key to be able to use GPT-4o-mini as backend LLM.

 ### Output
-Output file will be created with the naming scheme as:
+The output file will be created with the naming scheme:
 ```python
 output_filename = f"essays_count_{num_essays}_{current_time}.csv"
 df.to_csv(output_dir+output_filename, index=False)